Web API security: User-delegated token

 This type of token is used in three-legged systems where an application needs to access an API on behalf of a user.
 Instead of revealing user id and password to the application, a user grants a token which encapsulates users permission for the application to invoke the API.

 The OAuth 2.0 authorization framework enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.

 Fine-Grained Authorization for APIs

 Attribute-Based Access Control

-In this approach, there is a Policy Enforcement Point either within the API itself, in the API framework (as an interceptor or message handler), or as an API gateway (e.g. WSO2, Kong, or similar) that intercepts the call to the API and / or the response back from the API.
+In this approach, there is a Policy Enforcement Point either within the API itself, in the API framework (as an interceptor or message handler), or as an API gateway (e.g. WSO2, Kong, Tyk, or similar) that intercepts the call to the API and / or the response back from the API.
 It converts it into an authorization request (typically in XACML) which it sends to a Policy Decision Point (PDP).
 The Policy Decision Point is configured with policies that implement dynamic access control that can use any number of user, resource, action, and context attributes to define which access is allowed or denied.
 Policies can be about: